 Understanding and Treating COPD

-COPD stands for "chronic obstructive pulmonary disease" and if you have it you need to know that it cannot be cured, but it can be managed and pretty well controlled.
+COPD stands for “chronic obstructive pulmonary disease“.
+COPD cannot be cured, but it can be managed and controlled pretty well with COPD treatment.
 Having COPD should not keep you from having an enjoyable life.

 COPD symptoms include many debilitating symptoms such as shortness of breath, cough and poor lung function.
-Under its umbrella the term COPD includes other chronic respiratory diseases: emphysema and chronic bronchitis.
-In chronic bronchitis the lining of the breathing tubes become inflamed and lots of mucus is being produced and coughed up.
-With emphysema, the walls of the air sacs in the lungs are broken down and more air is trapped inside.
+Under its umbrella COPD includes other chronic respiratory illnesses such as emphysema and chronic bronchitis.
+Emphysema develops over time and involves gradual damage of lung tissue and alveoli (air sacs).
+As the air sacs are broken down, more air is trapped inside.
+In chronic bronchitis the lining of the breathing tubes become inflamed.
+Lots of mucus is being produced and coughed up.
 Many people have both, chronic bronchitis and emphysema.

-As we age, our lung function slowly declines each year, but for some people there is a rapid decline and this is happening especially in people who smoke cigarettes.
+As we age, our lung function slowly declines.
+For some people there is a rapid decline and this is happening especially in people who smoke cigarettes.
 Smoking is not the only important factor in COPD.
 Exposure to irritants and fumes, increased air pollution or dusty environment can also play an important role in developing COPD.
 Some people may also inherit a genetic predisposition in developing COPD.

 How is COPD diagnosed

 Early diagnosis and treatment makes a difference in managing COPD.
-At the beginning the only sign can be a dry cough or a mild breathing difficulty, that usually people attribute them to aging or being out of shape.
+At the beginning, the only sign can be a dry cough or a mild breathing difficulty.
+Usually people will attribute these to aging or being out of shape.
 Breathing difficulty is not a normal sign of aging and people should consult their doctor.
 As a result of ignoring symptoms, people with COPD are not being diagnosed until the disease is advanced.
-Early symptoms of COPD can be:
+Here is a list of early COPD symptoms:

 – wheezing when exhale